Tau cross: In Franciscanism

-Among St. Francis of Assisi's autograph manuscripts in which he signs with the tau is his famous "Blessing to Brother Leo", a relic that is preserved in the Basilica of St. Francis of Assisi.
+Among Francis's autograph manuscripts in which he signs with the tau is his famous "Blessing to Brother Leo", a relic that is preserved in the Basilica of Saint Francis of Assisi.

 Crux commissa

 In discussions of Roman execution crosses, the tau cross is called the crux commissa.
-This term was invented by Justus Lipsius (1547–1606), who used it to distinguish this T-shaped cross from the now more familiar †-shaped cross and the saltire ☓-shaped cross.
+This term was invented by Justus Lipsius (1547–1606), who used it to distinguish this T-shaped cross from the now more familiar †-shaped cross and the saltire X-shaped cross.